DetachHead/pytest-robotframework/README.md

 # pytest-robotframework

-a pytest plugin to run robotframework with tests written in python, so you can use the robot log without the robot language
+a pytest plugin to generate robotframework reports without having to write your tests in the robot langauge

 ![](https://github.com/DetachHead/pytest-robotframework/assets/57028336/9caabc2e-450e-4db6-bb63-e149a38d49a2)

 ## install

 not on pypi yet so install it from github for now:

 ```toml
 # pyproject.toml with poetry
 [tool.poetry.group.dev.dependencies]